 - Hosts over 20 community events each year.

-- Grows over 3,000 pounds of organically produced food each year and donates the majority of the harvest to people who need it the most in the community.
+- In 2017 grew over 4,000 pounds of organically produced food.
+Donates the majority of the harvest to people who need it the most in the community.

 - Illustrates various rooftop farming growing techniques including intensive greenroof, hydroponic towers, raised beds, modular planters and greenhouse and tracks best practices for growing each crop efficiently.